peter-hunt/skyblock/README.md

 I started this project because **my friends couldn't log onto Hypixel**.
 I'm also learning many of the mechanics and getting better at Hypixel Skyblock by the time.

 I chose Python because **I'm the most familiar with Python**.
 Plus, Python code is more readable and understandable than most of the other languages.
-And since this is a command-line project, which doesn't need to run fast, Python is the choice.
+And since this is a **command**-line project, which doesn't need to run fast, Python is the choice.

 It requires the Skyblock Data repo, [Skyblock Data](https://github.com/peter-hunt/skyblock-data), which **will install and update automatically** (the main program updates the data every 12 hours).